food-for-folks/iOS/README.md

 # Food For Folks

 Connecting people and organizations with food to donate to people and places that need food.
-This is a completely intergrated solution that can store food items and enable it users to communicate in app easly without the need to rely on outside apps.
+This is a completely intergrated solution that can store food items and enable it users to communicate in app easly without the need to rely on 3rd party apps.

 ## Getting Started